IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 - These tap interfaces connect virtual machines to an Open vSwitch switch like a patch cable.
 The tap interface names are also used to refer to the switch ports.
 All switch port configuration instructions use these tap interface names.

-> In our context, we use a switch port in trunk mode to forward the traffic of multiple broadcast domains or VLANs.
+> In this context, you will use a switch port in trunk mode to forward the traffic of multiple broadcast domains or VLANs.
 Each frame passing through this trunk port uses an IEEE 802.1Q tag to identify the broadcast domain to which it belongs.

 - Each virtual machine uses a tap interface number to connect its network interface to the switch port.

-> In our context, we want the virtual machine network interface to use a dedicated Virtual Routing and Forwarding (VRF) table for automation operations.
+> In this context, you want the virtual machine network interface to use a dedicated Virtual Routing and Forwarding (VRF) table for automation operations.
 This keeps the virtual machine network traffic and the automation traffic completely independent and isolated.

-Now that all statements are in place, they need to be translated into YAML description files that reflect the desired state.
+Now that all design decisions are in place, they need to be translated into YAML description files that reflect the desired state.

 ### Step 1: The inventory directory and its content